rnbguy/oopsla21artifact/monkeydb/README.md

 Once MonkeyDB up, it is ready to connect to any MySQL client such as MySQL console client or even Rust MySQL client.
 You can connect to it concurrently.

-MonkeyDB doesn't support everything that a modern MySQL server does.
+MonkeyDB currently doesn't support everything that a modern MySQL server does.
 So some advanced features or complicated SQL queries may not work with MonkeyDB.